Biden expressed "deep concerns" to Putin over Ukraine, White House says

 Russia has denied any buildup and has accused Ukraine of its own troop buildup, according to BBC News.

-Mr. Biden planned to speak to key European allies later Monday, and with Ukraine President Volodymyr Zelenskyy after his call with Putin, according to the senior administration official.
+Mr. Biden planned to speak to key European allies later Monday, and with Ukraine President Volodymyr Zelenskyy on Thursday, Sullivan said.

 A possible Russian invasion of Ukraine could involve as many as 175,000 troops, a U.S. official confirmed last week to CBS News.
 The plans involve extensive movement of 100 battalion tactical groups with an estimated 175,000 personnel, along with armor, artillery and equipment, according to an administration official.